-- 5.9.
-Relax, pay attention and look at the interview panel. - 5.10.
-Listen carefully to the questions.
-If you do not hear a question properly, ask for it to be repeated.
-Please do not try and guess what was said. - 5.11.
-Speak clearly and answer concisely. - 5.12.
-Answer the question asked.
-If you do not understand a question, please say so and the interviewer will rephrase it. - 5.13.
-Be honest: if you do not know the answer to a question, please just say so. - 5.14.
-Be ready to ask your prepared questions if they have not already been answered.
-If you have written them down, ask to refer to them. - 5.15.
-Make sure that you understand the job fully and ask about anything of which you are uncertain. - 5.16.
-Gather all the information you need to know to decide whether you will accept the job if it is offered to you.
+- Relax, pay attention and look at the interview panel.
+Concentrate on what is being said and do not allow your mind to wander. - Listen carefully to the questions.
+If you do not hear a question properly ask for it to be repeated.
+Do not try and guess what was said. - Speak clearly and answer concisely do not "waffle". - Answer the question asked.
+If you do not understand a question say so.
+Do not guess what was meant. - Be honest.
+If you do not know the answer to a question say so. - Be ready to ask your prepared questions if they have not already been answered.
+If you have written them down, ask to refer to them. - Make sure that you understand the job fully and ask about anything of which you are uncertain. - Gather all the information you need to know to decide whether you will accept the job if it is offered to you.

-After the Interview

-- 5.17.
-Following the interview, the panel members will review their notes and make a decision. - 5.18.
-If you are to be offered the job you will be notified by telephone that you are the preferred candidate.
-We aim to do this promptly following the final interviews, but please note that these may not always be on the same day as your interview. - 5.19.
-Within five days you will receive an offer letter confirming that you have been successful subject to any conditions, such as medical clearance, reference or DBS checks. - 5.20.
-In some cases we will have second interviews.
-If this happens, you will be informed of the next steps in the process, which will be similar in nature to the process described above. - 5.21.
-If you are not offered a job, you will be informed by email and thanked for your interest.
-Do not let this put you off applying for other suitable posts.
+AFTER THE INTERVIEW

+Following the interview, the panel members will review their notes and make a decision.

+If you are to be offered the job you will:

+- be notified by telephone that you have been selected subject to medical clearance and satisfactory references. - within 5 days you will receive an offer letter confirming that you have been successful subject to the conditions outlined above.

+If you are not offered a job you will be informed by letter and thanked for your interest.
+Do not let this put you off applying for other suitable posts

 We are always willing to give feedback to unsuccessful candidates.